Blizzard57/jet-tagging/README.md

-# Particle Tagging
+# pandas-ensembler
-A repository to maintain relevant research on particle tagging
+A Python library to clean up Pandas code when stacking up models one after the other.